vrnetlab/vrnetlab/README.md

 start KVM the docker containers have to be run with `--privileged` which effectively defeats the security features of docker.
 Our use of docker is essentially reduced to being a packaging format but a rather good one at that.

+The assignment of a management IP address is handed over to docker, so you can use whatever docker IPAM plugin you want.
+Overall the network setup of the virtual routers are kind of shoe-horned into the world of docker networking.
+I'm not sure this is a good idea but it seems to work for now and it was fun putting it together ;)

 It's possible to remotely control a docker engine and tell it to start/stop containers.
 It's not entirely uncommon to run the CI system in a VM and letting